rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 | \\(\text{int32} \\)    |\\( 2^{32} \\)              | \\( 4294967296 \\)
 | \\(\text{int64} \\)    |\\( 2^{64} \\)              | \\( 1.8446744e+19 \\)

-It's precisely in this bijection from product sets to power sets that we rely on when we use a bit set data structure.
+It's precisely in this bijection, from product sets to power sets, that we rely on when we use a bit set data structure in ours programs.

 #### Bit set

-A bit set is just a n-bit sequence.
+A bit set is just an n-bit sequence.
 Bit sets be used in Golang with [bitwise operators](https://yourbasic.org/golang/bitwise-operator-cheat-sheet/) to execute several set operations.
 To see them in action, we'll propose a simple problem.
 Let's suppose that we have \\(n\\) workers within a company, and we